ybai55/Mutant/doc/adr/1-first-mvp-architecture/mvp-architecture.md

 ## Decision

-We will implement and distribute the Chroma Client as a Python library.
+We will implement and distribute the Mutant Client as a Python library.

-We will implement and distribute the Chroma Server as a collection of Docker images.
+We will implement and distribute the Mutant Server as a collection of Docker images.

-The entry point for installing/running Chroma Server will be to run Docker Compose.
+The entry point for installing/running Mutant Server will be to run Docker Compose.

-The Chroma Client is Chroma's only stable, public API.
-As the customer-facing part of the product, The Chroma Client is optimized for user experience, structured to showcase the value of Chroma, and returns data in the format most immediately useful to consumers:
+The Mutant Client is Mutant's only stable, public API.
+As the customer-facing part of the product, The Mutant Client is optimized for user experience, structured to showcase the value of Mutant, and returns data in the format most immediately useful to consumers:
 Python objects and Numpy data frames.

-The communication channel between the Chroma Server and Chroma Client is a "private API" that should not be used directly from elsewhere.
-Since it needs to send large amounts of data back and forth to the Chroma Client, it is the primary performance bottleneck.
-Chroma reserves the right to alter the protocol between versions of Chroma or implement nonstandard, hybrid or bespoke formats for performance reasons.
+The communication channel between the Mutant Server and Mutant Client is a "private API" that should not be used directly from elsewhere.
+Since it needs to send large amounts of data back and forth to the Mutant Client, it is the primary performance bottleneck.
+Mutant reserves the right to alter the protocol between versions of Mutant or implement nonstandard, hybrid or bespoke formats for performance reasons.
 The priority for the design of the backend protocol is throughput and latency, not ease of consumption.